QuentinRa/blog.quentinra.dev/programming/web/javascript/mocha.js/index.md

 #### Skip a test

-It's a better practice than to comment out code.
+It's better to use `skip` than to comment out the code.

 ```javascript
 describe.skip('name', function () {});